Playbox (1955 TV series)

 Playbox is a British children's television programme that was broadcast on BBC from 1955 to 1964.
 Presenters who appeared on it included Eamonn Andrews, Rolf Harris, Tony Hart, Cliff Michelmore and Johnny Morris.

+Vere Lorrimer directed Playbox, and Cliff Michelmore produced it.

+Reception

+Tom Harrisson of the Evening Standard wrote that the presenter Eamonn Andrews "managed three delicious girls and three cheerful boys quite brilliantly for a guessing game which used movement and sound with such intelligence as to make true TV".